deet/govenmo/README.md

 	}

 	for _, friend := range friends {
-		// Each friend is an Account with the User fields populated log.Println("Found friend:", friend.DisplayName)
+		// Each friend is an instance of User. log.Println("Found friend:", friend.DisplayName)
 	}